 Some airlines such as Air France give First Class passengers the option to dine with your companion.
 Your seat space will turn into a dining area, where you’ll have the ability to sit right across from your partner as the both of you wine and dine on meals prepared by one of the best chefs in the world.

-Business class has smaller entertainment screens, smaller seats and less leg room.
+Business class has smaller entertainment screens, smaller seats and less legroom.
 Plus, not all business class seats are lie-flat (although airlines are beginning to adopt and change their seats to be more comfortable), and do not feel very private.
 There are a few carriers that have installed sliding panels for passengers sitting next to one another, however not all can enjoy such privacy.

 Airlines such as Emirates (as of late), United, KLM, and Korean Air to name a few have a 2-3-2 configuration, which means there’s always someone who will be stuck in the dreaded middle seat.

-Unless you’re flying First Class using your miles, the biggest difference is of course the price tag.
+Unless you’re flying First Class using your miles, the biggest difference is, of course, the price tag.
 However, we can get you to your next international destination in Business or First Class for less!
-Send us an email to email@example.com, and you can save between 30 and 72 percent on your next flight.
+Send us an email to [email protected], and you can save between 30 and 72 percent on your next flight.